JackPotat0/jackpotat0.github.io/docs/game.md

 #### Chrono Trigger (SNES)
-The game that 100% its reputation of all time JRPG classic.
+The game that 100% deserves its reputation of all time JRPG classic.
 Many elements that are ahead of the time like non random encounters and character based sidequests.
 Highly polished and rich in content for the time.
 Jets of Time randomizer is sick.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |